MystenLabs/sui/.github/ISSUE_TEMPLATE/code-bug.md

 ---
 name: Sui Code Bug
 about: Create a new software bug for issues encountered running Sui
-title: 'Sui Code Bug or Feature Request'
+title: Sui Code Bug or Feature Request
 labels: bug
 assignees: ''

 ---

 ## Steps to Reproduce Issue